-Keeping kids clean is no easy task, especially when you’re out on the town going shopping, playing at public spaces, getting dirty in nature, and just living your every day life.
+Keeping kids clean is no easy task, especially when you’re out on the town going shopping, playing in public spaces, getting dirty in nature, and just living your everyday life.

 Yes, these times seem to see some crazy flu statistics, and calls to action from health professionals including the CDC about hygiene and wiping frequently touched surfaces.
 Many recommend disinfectant wipes because they’re convenient to keep on hand and use, which would in theory encourage more people to be wiping surfaces.

 Unfortunately, what they don’t tell you is the ingredients in these popular disinfectant wipes or the health risks you’re taking each time you use them on yourself and on your family.
 While this pains me to see, I am thankful many experts are stepping up their warning cries about how we shouldn’t overuse these chemicals, especially around children.

 Why?
 Because these products often contain harmful chemicals registered as pesticides.
 According to Consumer Reports (and numerous scientific studies), these active ingredients (quaternary ammonium compounds – also known as QACs or QUATs) may cause significant health ailments, including:

 - Endocrine Disruptor (interrupts your body’s natural hormone functioning)

 - Lung Irritant – may cause asthma or non-asthmatic breathing problems

 - Skin Irritant – may lead to “unexplained” rashes

 - Reproductive harm – leads to lower sperm count and quality